Will the Bulls cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Additional Bulls Insights & Trends

-- Chicago has a 5-5 record against the spread while finishing 4-6 overall in its past 10 contests.
+- Chicago has a 6-4 record against the spread while going 5-5 overall over its past 10 games.

-- Eight of the Bulls' past 10 contests have gone over the total.
+- In their past 10 contests, the Bulls have hit the over nine times.

-- Chicago has put together a 7-1 ATS record and a 6-2 overall record in games it scores more than 111.3 points.
+- Chicago is 8-1 against the spread and 7-2 overall when it scores more than 111.8 points.

 Bet on this or any NBA matchup at BetMGM